China-Australia Free Trade Agreement: an Australian perspective, December 2014

 - Australia has developed world leading standards in health and aged care.
 Under the ChAFTA, China has given wholly-owned Australian health and aged care providers unprecedented access to establish hospitals and aged care facilities in China to assist especially with its ageing population.

 - Both countries expect to benefit as Australian health and aged care providers expand their services throughout East Asia and Chinese citizens will benefit from higher standards of health care.
+Other services

 - For the first time, Australian law firms will be able to establish commercial associations with Chinese law firms in the Shanghai Free Trade Zone.
 This will allow a law firm to offer Australian, Chinese and other international legal services by way of a commercial presence in China.